Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Conclusion

 The gradient projection algorithm was studied in the case where the constraint set $\Omega$ may be nonconvex, as it is in sparse principal component analysis.
 Each iteration of the gradient projection algorithm satisfied the condition $\nabla f(x_k)(x_{k+1}-x_k) \le 0$.
 Moreover, if $f$ is concave over $\mbox{conv}(\Omega)$, then $f(x_{k+1}) \le f(x_k)$ for each $k$.
 When a subsequence of the iterates converge to $x^*$, we obtain in Theorem~\ref{converge} the equality $\nabla f(x^*) (y^* - x^*) = 0$ for some $y^* \in P_\Omega (x^* - s^* g(x^*))$ where $P_\Omega$ projects a point onto $\Omega$ and $s^*$ is the limiting step size.
 When $\Omega$ is convex, $y^*$ is unique and the condition $\nabla f(x^*) (y^* - x^*) = 0$ is equivalent to the first-order necessary optimality condition at $x^*$ for a local minimizer.

-The approximate Newton algorithm with a positive Hessian approximation $\alpha_k$, the iteration reduced to the projected gradient algorithm with step size $1/\alpha_k$.
-On the other hand, when $\alpha_k < 0$, as it is when the objective function is concave and the Hessian approximation is computed by the Barzilai-Borwein formula (\ref{BB}), the iteration amounts to taking a step along the positive gradient, and then moving as far away a possible while staying inside the feasible set.
+The approximate Newton algorithm with a positive definite Hessian approximation $\alpha_k$ reduced to the projected gradient algorithm with step size $1/\alpha_k$.
+On the other hand, when $\alpha_k < 0$, as it is when the objective function is concave and the Hessian approximation is computed by the Barzilai-Borwein formula (\ref{BB}), the iteration amounts to taking a step along the positive gradient, and then moving as far away as possible while staying inside the feasible set.
 In numerical experiments based on sparse principal component analysis, the gradient projection algorithm with unit step size performed similar to both the truncated power method and the generalized power method.
-On the other hand, in some cases, the approximate Newton algorithm with a Barzilai-Borwein stepsize could converge much faster to a better objective function value than the other methods.
+On the other hand, in some cases, the approximate Newton algorithm with a Barzilai-Borwein stepsize and a nonmonotone line search could converge much faster to a better objective function value than the other methods.